osherjacobs/LabWork_Findings/vector8_asr_bypass.md

 This document is a detection and telemetry record.
 No source code, compiled tooling, or operational instructions are published alongside it.
 The technique is documented to the degree necessary to understand the detection surface — not to enable reproduction.
 Screenshots are provided as evidence of findings.
 The binary described here will not be shared.

 ## Technique

 Custom C# tool.
 Pure NTAPI memory walk.
 Minidump assembled in memory.
 No MiniDumpWriteDump.
 No dbghelp.dll.
 No comsvcs.
 Streamed over TCP to attacker machine.
 Nothing written to disk.

+The approach operates below the level of standard user-mode hooks.
+By avoiding MiniDumpWriteDump and dbghelp.dll entirely, the technique bypasses the API-level patterns that many host-based controls pattern-match against.
+Whether ASR rule 9e6c4e1f specifically looks for these call patterns or uses a different detection mechanism is not yet determined — but the result is the same: no telemetry, no block.

+By assembling the minidump in heap memory and streaming directly over TCP, no file object is created on the target.
+This eliminates the filesystem filter driver trigger that catches traditional credential dumpers at the write stage.

 ## Execution Contexts Tested